 A Regional Approach to Transportation Planning

-The Central Florida Expressway Authority (CFX) was established in 2014 with an expanded mandate to build and maintain a regional transportation network that connects Lake, Orange, Osceola and Seminole counties.
-Additionally, CFX has been empowered to consider other transportation options within its right of way.
-Multimodal, fixed guideway and other new technology solutions are now within reach, with the backbone of a highly successful expressway system supporting them.
+The Central Florida Expressway Authority (CFX) was established in 2014 with an expanded mandate to build and maintain a regional transportation network that connects Brevard, Lake, Orange, Osceola and Seminole counties.
+CFX’s role in developing a world-class regional mobility network has taken on new meaning with enabling legislation which allows CFX to incorporate multimodal corridors and intermodal facilities within its right-of-way.

 CFX’s System Includes: